-Bossier Parish Housing Authority is a Public Housing Agency in Bossier City, Louisiana that participates in the Section 8 Housing Choice Voucher (HCV), Homeownership Voucher, and Veteran Affairs Supportive Housing (VASH) programs.
+Bossier Parish Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Homeownership Voucher, and Veteran Affairs Supportive Housing (VASH) programs.

 Bossier Parish Housing Authority serves Bossier Parish.

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 How To Apply to the Housing Choice Voucher Waiting List

 The Bossier Parish Housing Authority (BPHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 Applications were last accepted from January 13, 2020, until January 15, 2020.
 There is no notice of when this waiting list will reopen.

 To apply during the opening period, applicants were required to complete the online application.

 500 applicants were placed on the waiting list by random lottery.